im-sohyeon/Projects_Yonsei/Pulling cups/Pulling_cups.md

 > Go straight until meet black line ➡️ Turn back (right side) ➡️ Go straight until meet black line  ➡️ Turn back (left side) ...(repeat)

 ##### ii) Holding cups
-> For pulling cups, it is no need to hold each cups one by one for making possibility higher ~~~~~ For this, hands of EV3 is set as "open state" all the time to pull all cups which is located in same line.\
+> It is no need to hold each cups one by one in this challenge for making high possibility in catching all cups in a same line.
+For this, hands of EV3 is set as "open state" all the time.

 ##### iii) Pulling cups over black lines
 > Make EV3 to move until black lines by using colour sensor.